-Effective September 1, 2022, the Board implemented revised Rule .1503 governing pharmacy interns.
-The revision brought needed clarity to questions of who is eligible to serve as a pharmacy intern in North Carolina and a readily available resource for pharmacies to ensure that an intern is in fact qualified.
+FY2023-24 saw the first renewal season for pharmacy interns.
+In 2022, the Board implemented revised Rule .1503 to clarify questions of who is eligible to serve as a pharmacy intern in North Carolina and to provide a readily available resource for pharmacies to ensure that an intern is in fact qualified.